Swiftfoot: 1982: three-year-old season

 At Doncaster Racecourse in September, Swiftfoot was moved up in distance for the Group Two Park Hill Stakes and started the 4/6 favourite against four opponents including Sing Softly (Lancashire Oaks) and Tants (Lingfield Oaks Trial).
 Carson sent the favourite to the front and set a steady pace before increasing the tempo in the straight.
 Swiftfoot repelled a challenge from Tants, went clear of her opponents in the last furlong and on by one and a half lengths from Sa-Vegas despite being eased down in the final strides.
 Although there were suggestions that the filly might turn out again in the St Leger over the same course and distance two days later she did not reappear until 9 October when she started second favourite for the Irish St. Leger at the Curragh.
 Racing on soft ground she failed to reproduce her best form and finished third behind Touching Wood and Father Rooney, beaten ten lengths by the winner.

 Assessment

 In 1981 the independent Timeform organisation gave Swiftfoot a rating of 92, making her 30 pounds inferior to their best two-year-old filly Circus Ring.
-In the following year the Irish Free Handicap rated her the best the best three-year-old filly to race in Ireland.
+In the following year the Irish Free Handicap rated her the best three-year-old filly to race in Ireland.
 She received a rating of 119 from Timeform, 12 pounds behind the Prix de l'Arc de Triomphe winner Akiyda, who was their best three-year-old filly.
 In their annual Racehorses of 1982 Timeform described her as "genuine and consistent" and "well-suited by a test of stamina".